metaclass-nl/tutorial-api-platform/README.md

 the methods componentDidMount and componentDidUpdate.
 Afterwards the Hours List should work as it did before.

-In the Employee list component Add the imports:
+In the Employee list component add the imports:
 ```javascript jsx
 import {buildQuery} from "../../utils/dataAccess";
 import ListTool from "../common/ListTool";